 Sacks Scholars

-The Sacks Scholars Programme convenes exceptional educators, academics, and community leaders to study, discuss, and develop Rabbi Sacks’ teachings, bringing his Torah and middot into classrooms and communities worldwide.
+The Sacks Scholars Programme convenes exceptional educators, academics, and community leaders to study, discuss, and develop Rabbi Sacks’ teachings, bringing his Torah and middot into communities and classrooms worldwide.

 Each cohort embarks on a year-long course of study, beginning with an intensive in-person retreat and continuing with twelve months of online learning and guided project development.
 This process equips Scholars with deeper knowledge and further skills to apply Rabbi Sacks’ ideas in meaningful and contemporary ways.